asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Configuration/Chunker Configuration.md

 - Chunk: chunk representation with content, line numbers, and metadata
 - ContentAnalysis: metrics and extracted elements used for strategy selection and adaptive sizing
 - FencedBlock: code block representation used by code-context binding
+- TableBlock: table representation used by table grouping

 These types define the contract for configuration-driven behavior and metadata enrichment.